ufs-community/UFS_UTILS/sorc/fvcom_tools.fd/fvcom_readme.md

  Installation depends on the netCDF library and cmake.

 **Running:**
- This routine will take two variables from the command line:
+ This routine will take three variables from the command line:
  1. Name of FV3 sfc data file (e.g. sfc_data.tile7.halo0.nc)
    which is generated from chgres_cube.exe.
  2. Name of FVCOM data file in netcdf format (e.g. fvcom.nc)

- To run the script, use the following example, modifying file names as needed:
+ 3. Integer of the time index to use in the FVCOM data file (e.g. 3 will return the 3rd time index of the file) To run the script, use the following example, modifying file names as needed:
-   ./fvcom_to_FV3 sfc_data.tile7.halo0.nc fvcom.nc
+   ./fvcom_to_FV3 sfc_data.tile7.halo0.nc fvcom.nc 1
- Output will be to the sfc data file and include lake surface and lake ice temperature, and lake ice concentration from FVCOM.
+ Output will be to the sfc data file and include lake surface and lake ice temperature, and lake ice concentration from the first time in the FVCOM file.

 This routine is *strongly* based upon Eric James' (ESRL/GSL) work